phphd/pipeline-bundle/README.md

 ## Configuration ⚒️

-To leverage chain of pipelined handlers for your command/query buses, you should add `phd_pipeline.forwarding` middleware to the list:
+To leverage chain of pipelined handlers for your command/query buses, you should add `phd_pipeline.forward_chain` middleware to the list:

 ```diff
 framework: